 There is a direct relationship between the extent of government intervention in economic activity and the prevalence of corruption.
 In particular, excessive and redundant government regulations provide opportunities for bribery and graft.
+Corrupt practices like bribery and graft, in turn, are detrimental to economic growth and development.

 In addition, government regulations or restrictions in one area may create informal or black markets in another.
 For example, by imposing numerous burdensome barriers to conducting business, including regulatory red tape and high transaction costs, a government can incentivize bribery and encourage illegitimate and secret interactions that compromise the transparency that is essential for the efficient functioning of a free market.